-In the next installment of our “They Told Me Not to Go to” series, Timothy Mathis ignores advice from fellow travelers and makes his way to a small port city notorious for gang violence.
+Travel writer and author Timothy Mathis ignores advice from fellow travelers and makes his way to El Salvador’s small port city of La Union — notorious for gangs and violence.

 They told me not to go to La Union, but it’s midnight, and I’m shirtless and sweating in a windowless room, lying on a frayed topsheet — the only bedding provided at an $8-per-night hotel in this port town in El Salvador.
 I could be drinking microbrews at a resort.
 Instead I’m worrying about Salvadoran gangs breaking down my door.
 I have to wonder if I’m naive for being here.
 But I’m probably overreacting, constructing imaginary threats out of my own prejudice.